-lentified in Waimānalo DHHL land.
-It is located in the "brown would allow enough energy to dry crops or warm water, but not als in Waimānalo and rarely seen on O'ahu.
-One (1) seal s caused fishing in Waimānalo Bay to become over fished.
-Five (5) consumption is more then what the Beneficiary's fish consumption come closer to shore to harvest the seals. b) The National Marine current critical habitat for the Hawaiian monk seal by extending n Hawaiian Islands out to the 500-meter (m) depth contour of six icluding Waimānalo), pursuant to section 4 of the Endangered
+entified in Waimānalo DHHL land.
+It is located in the "brown would allow enough energy to dry crops or warm water, but not in Waimānalo and rarely seen on Oʻahu.
+One (1) seal consumes g in Waimānalo Bay to become over-fished.
+Five (5) seals have been s more then what the Beneficiary's fish consumption is or what is hore to harvest the seals. b) The National Marine Fisheries Service is for the Hawaiian monk seal by extending the current designation in 500-meter (m) depth contour of six new areas in the main Hawaiian ection 4 of the Endangered Species Act (ESA).